 Revenue happens whenever a user decides to subscribe to a paid plan of your SaaS product.

 Being able to monetize the value you’re delivering to your customers is mandatory to make your business survive.

 So, you must identify which features of your subscription plans should be free and which ones should be paid.
 In order to do that, allocate the features considering the customers segments who will use your product (and their use cases).

 The free version (if you decide to have one) must offer some value, but it has to limit the value so it doesn’t allow more “advanced” users to get the benefit for free.
 These users require a more complete version of your platform, because they use it for a different purpose.
 So, make your paid features to produce a ton of additional value for more advanced users (so it makes sense to charge them).

 For instance, Zoom presents different plans for different customer segments (as of Sep 30th, 2021):

 Did you noticed it?
 There… at the top….

 Zoom even mentions the customer segments they’ve considered to build the plans.
 “Personal meetings”, “Small teams”, “Small businesses”, “Large enterprise”.

 Well, they know that customer segments have different needs and that each Zoom plans’ features must be aligned with those needs.
-That’s why Zoom’s team considered the maximum number of participants as on of the criteria to identify more advanced users.
+That’s why Zoom’s team considered the maximum number of participants as a criteria to identify more advanced users.

 Referral happens whenever a customer refers your product to potential customers.